Information

 Overview

-The Scottish Government recently ran a consultation to invite views on proposals for a new Social Housing Net Zero Standard (SHNZS).
-This will replace the post-2020 Energy Efficiency Standard for Social Housing, or EESSH2.
-This consultation closed on 8 March 2024 and the responses are now under independent analysis.
-We will publish a report of these analyses in due course.
+The Scottish Government ran a consultation in 2024 on proposals for a new Social Housing Net Zero Standard (SHNZS).
+This would replace the post-2020 Energy Efficiency Standard for Social Housing, or EESSH2.

-We established the Energy Efficiency Standard for Social Housing (EESSH2) Review Group with the social housing sector to undertake a review of the Energy Efficiency Standard for Social Housing post 2020, bringing it in line with the Scottish Government’s net zero target, and our guiding principles of a just transition that is fair to everyone and leaves no one behind.
+During this time we set up the Energy Efficiency Standard for Social Housing (EESSH2) Review Group with the social housing sector to carry out a review of the Energy Efficiency Standard for Social Housing post 2020.
+This would bring it in line with the Scottish Government’s net zero target, and our guiding principles of a just transition that is fair to everyone and leaves no one behind.

-The EESSH2 review is required because the current 2032 milestone is not aligned with net zero targets for heating.
-To meet our net zero target, by 2045 all homes in Scotland must have significantly reduced their energy use, and almost all must be using a zero direct emissions heating system.
+The EESSH2 review was originally required because the existing 2032 milestone was not aligned with net zero targets for heating.
+To meet our net zero target, by 2045 all homes in Scotland must have significantly reduced their energy use, and almost all must be using a clean heating system.

-Recognising the Zero Emissions Social Housing Taskforce report calls for a Fabric First approach as an essential first step, the EESSH2 review is considering energy efficiency measures, together with clean heating systems and how these can be integrated in making more climate resilient homes, in a way that is affordable for tenants and protects those in fuel poverty.
+Recognising the Zero Emissions Social Housing Taskforce (ZEST) report calls for a Fabric First approach as an essential first step, the EESSH2 review considered energy efficiency measures, together with clean heating systems and how these can be integrated in making more climate resilient homes, in a way that is affordable for tenants and protects those in fuel poverty.

-Four subgroups have been created to look at eight elements that need to feed into a new target:
+Four subgroups were created to look at eight elements that need to feed into a new target:

 • Just Transition, Metric and Heating System